 Food stamps benefits can be used to buy seeds or plants that will be planted and grown for food.
 Food assistance can also be used to buy ‘junk’ or ‘luxury’ items such as candy, snacks, soda, lobster and steak.
 While live seafood may be purchased with food benefits, living animals such as barnyard chickens may not be acquired with food stamps benefits even if they will be used for food.

-Note: Learn how to differentiate between eligible and ineligible food items by downloading our comprehensive guide to SNAP benefits.
+Note: Learn how to differentiate between qualifying and ineligible food items by downloading our guide.

 SNAP benefits cannot be used to buy items that are harmful to one’s health or are non-food items.
 The following list includes items that the food stamps assistance program has deemed ineligible: